sungchun/mixtape/README.md

 #Mixtape

+## Project Overview

+This project was the second project I completed during my Software Engineering Immersive course at General Assembly.
+This project was a pair project and its objective was making a web app that Utilized RESTful APIs to provide the user information.

 ## Deployment:

 This project was made using the Spotify API and is still in developer mode.
 This means that its features are inaccessible to the public.